Arizona Living Landscape FAQ

 Weed Control: Pre-emergent twice per year is the best weed control agent in granite areas.
 Plastic overlays are no longer used.
 Some weed growth will occur even after treatment and should be manually removed.

 For lawns some types of fertilizers have weed control for lawns in them but the best form of control is combination of pulling them buy hand along with a good fertilizer with weed control.
+If you’re going to hire a weed control company to tend to the weeds in your lawn make sure that you employ pet friendly weed control services even if you don’t have pets yourself otherwise you may find neighbourhood cats ill or even worse dead on your lawn.

 Nut grass can be very problematic and may take help from a professional weed control company.
 It can take several treatments and long term care but better addressed sooner than later.
 Being allowed to get out of control and overtake your yard could be a very costly mistake.